libriscv/libriscv/README.md

 }
 ```

-## Executing the program in small increments
+## Executing a program in small increments

 If we only want to run for a small amount of time and then leave the simulation, we can use the same example as above with an outer loop to keep it running as long as we want to until the machine stops normally.
 ```C++